bcakmakoglu/vue-flow/docs/src/guide/node.md

 </template>
 ```

-You can also apply changes (like removing elements safely) using the `applyNodeChanges` utility function, which expects an array of changes to be
+You can also apply changes using the [`applyNodeChanges`](/typedocs/interfaces/Actions.html#applynodechanges/) utility function,
-applied to the currently stored nodes.
+which expects an array of [changes](/typedocs/types/NodeChange.html/) to be applied to the currently stored nodes.

 ```vue:no-line-numbers
 <script setup>